polytrackmods/PolyDeobfuscated/tools/imap/README.md

 - `original`: It is in the format of `(original_identifier):(scope_id):(unique_id)`.
 - `new`: It is in the format of `(new_identifier):(scope_id):(unique_id)`.

+## Extra Notes

+Some identifier declarations are not tracked.
+We are trying to add tracking to every possible way an identifier declaration can be renamed.

 ## License

 IMap is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.
 This does not mean that the actual deobfuscated code is licensed under the MIT license.